Back to Pilotfish Home

 X12 EDI Data Mapper

-Let’s take a look at Mapping X12 Data to, or from another format using the data mapper.
+Let’s take a look at Mapping X12 Data to or from another format using the data mapper.
 Here, we have a mapping from X12 to a relational database.
 We’ll take a look at it in the data mapper by clicking here.
 Our data mapper is a 3-pane mapping tool.
 The left-hand side here is our source format.
 In this case, it is the X12 EDI we’re mapping.
 From our right-hand side is our target format.
 In this case, it’s what we call SQLXML, and in the center is a tree representing our actual mapping logic.

-Now use this tool by dragging and dropping from the left and right-hand panels into the center tree.
+Now, use this tool by dragging and dropping from the left and right-hand panels into the center tree.
 Everything’s completely graphical drag & drop.
 The first thing we’re going to do when we get in here is to push this button to enable “Friendly Names”.
 This is going to tell us, for example, that a loop 2000 A is our billing provider loop.
 If we expand this, we’ll see, for example, that the loop 2010 AAA is the billing provider name loop with the various segments for naming the billing provider.

 Here we can see the friendly naming providing us all the information we need to be able to map from.
 If we can understand what the billing provider’s first name is, then you don’t need to know that it’s under a loop 2010 AAA and NM1 NM104.
 You can map to and from EDI without really understanding the intricacies of the format itself.
-Now the right-hand side is SQLXML, this is an XML representation of SQL statements.
+Now, the right-hand side is SQLXML, which is an XML representation of SQL statements.
 So, what we’re going to be doing is an insert into this table, using this column, and this column and this column and so on.

-That’s all you do, drag & drop from the left and right.
+That’s all you do: drag & drop from the left and right.
 You can map anything to or from EDI.
-Now underneath this mapping, it is producing a W3C compliant XSLT which you can always view by dropping this XSLT view down here.
+Now, underneath this mapping, it is producing a W3C-compliant XSLT, which you can always view by dropping this XSLT view down here.
 Now, this is a fully-featured editor allowing you to make changes.
 Any changes you make will show up in the mapping and vice versa.
 The only reason we show this is to note the W3C standard transformation language.
 There’s nothing proprietary, there’s nothing tying mapping specific to our tool so the drag & drop is going to produce this.

-Then you also have the ability to do testing.
+Then, you also have the ability to do testing.
 You can give it a sample file, push a button, and see your output.
 We have a debugger to allow you to do that step-by-step and a number of other features that make it kind of easy to do mappings.
-You can search and sort through the source and target format, you can add notes for collaboration, and where there’s documentation in the EDI standard those are down here available in these tabs along with further information or sample files or for coded values.
+You can search and sort through the source and target format, you can add notes for collaboration, and where there’s documentation in the EDI standard, those are down here and available in these tabs along with further information or sample files or coded values.
 It shows what the code value in this particular case is.

 Testing Your X12 EDI Data Route